"Go upstairs, take off your makeup

 - Princess Cadence in some scenes of the season two finale.

 - The brief moment in "Sisterhood Social" where Rarity is standing the rain, her mane dripping wet, also qualifies.
 The "wet mane look" is almost universally considered attractive.

 - Twilight sports a rugged bedhead in "Bridal Gossip" that looks pretty good, while her disheveled manecut in "It's About Time" (courtesy of misapplied dragon fire) makes her look badass.

 - In "Simple Ways", Trenderhoof falls for Applejack while she's working on the farm, seeing her as a Gaussian Girl and describing her as "beautiful" even when she's covered in mud and sweat.

-- Finn's mother in the 2-part fifth season premiere of Adventure Time.
+- Finn's mother in the 2-part fifth season premiere.